snubwoody/wakunguma.com/src/pages/blog/rust-and-gui.md

 - Easy to use
 - State management

-## Trees
+## Single ownership
-GUIs are made of trees, which have nodes, which have children.
-Each of these nodes have state which will need to represented somehow.
+Rusts ownership model makes a lot of the standard approaches to UI libraries quite difficult to implement.
+GUIs are made of composed of trees, which have nodes, which have children.

 ```
        Root widget